Sample Representations And Warranties

 24. Minute Book.
 Copies of the Certificate of Incorporation and Articles of Incorporation of the Company, and all amendments thereto, certified by the Secretary of State of [state of incorporation], and of its Bylaws, certified by the Company's Secretary, will be delivered to the Acquirer at least fifteen (15) business days prior to closing.
 The minute book of the Company is and shall be complete and correctly reflect in all material respects, all corporate actions of the Company taken at all meetings and through written actions and correctly record all resolutions of the Company.

 You should seek the help of an experienced business attorney to help you through the process of selling your company.
 An attorney can review the terms of any proposed agreements to see whether they are advisable in your situation.
-Speak to a business and commercial law attorney for more information.
+Have a local attorney assess your particular legal needs for free.